mangrovedao/mangrove-archive/packages/commonlib.js/README.md

-Common javascript library code employed in the Mangrove mono-repo.
+Common javascript and typescript library code employed in the Mangrove mono-repo.